epadam/Production-Time-Series-Prediction-System/README.md

     Metrics like performance, explainer is going to Prometheus and can be visualized with Grafana

     Logging is sending to ELK for further analysis

+    b.
+At the edge:

+    Please check the following guide

 ## Retraining Process